-Assets needed for this scene are the kitchen that has been provided, a rigged character with a nightie, UFO model, Cereal, box and bag plus a milk carton also.
+Assets needed for this scene are the kitchen that has been provided, a rigged character with a nightie, a UFO model, Cereal, box and bag plus a milk carton also.

 Setting up the scene

 I have modelled the cereal box, bag and 3 cereal shapes.
 I have used Andy-Rig 1.4.6 for my character due to the cartoon look of the character and it’s already rigged.
 I made a simple night dress to fit the Andy-Rig.
-For the UFO I used a free model that was provided as a down load via 3D world magazine.
+For the UFO I used a free model that was provided as a download via 3D world magazine.
 First I connected the Andy-Rig hands with constraints to the cereal box and milk carton.
 Animating these two items to simulate the pouring motion of the cereal and milk, the movement of these drives the movement of the rigs arms.
 Extra movement of the Andy-Rig head and body was added to enable the dynamic animation of the hair and night dress.
-This animation was baked out as alembic cache.
+This animation was baked out as an alembic cache.

 Cereal – Taking the geometry for the bag in the cereal box, I created a collider object of this, which also created the first nucleus (nucleus_Cereal).
 I applied an nParticle fill object to the bag using the spheres particle render type.
 This created nearly 800 particles in the bag, I reduced the size to 0.300.
-I applied an instancer node to the particle and the 3 cereal geometry via an expression added to the Object index node in the Per Particle Attribute options.
-I also added expression to randomise these instances and a random rotation attribute too.
-I set the self-collide on with the values of 1.252 collision width and 1.006 self-collide width, this covered the whole sphere with the instanced geo attached.
+I applied an instance node to the particle and the 3 cereal geometry via an expression added to the Object index node in the Per Particle Attribute options.
+I also added an expression to randomise these instances and a random rotation attribute too.
+I set the self-collide on with the values of 1.252 collision width and 1.006 self-collide widths, this covered the whole sphere with the instanced geo attached.
 Changing the colour ramp in shading allowed a more random selection of coloured spheres to complement the colours of the instanced geo, this produced the Saturn shape.
 Simulating this by starting the nucleus solver at frame -10 and setting the initial state a few frames in.
-Other passive colliders added to the nucleus are the table, cereal box, cereal bowl and I attached some “blockers” in order to guide the particle into the bowl and cut off the flow of particles out of the box stopping them when I wanted.
-I also added a uniform solver to sit in a half sphere shape just above the bowl to catch and push any particles that might miss the bowl.
+Other passive colliders added to the nucleus are the table, cereal box, and cereal bowl and I attached some “blockers” in order to guide the particle into the bowl and cut off the flow of particles out of the box stopping them when I wanted.
+I also added a uniform solver to sit in a half-sphere shape just above the bowl to catch and push any particles that might miss the bowl.

 Milk – I wanted the milk to pour from the nozzle of the milk carton after the cereal is already in the bowl so I thought an emitter would allow me to start and stop the flow as I desired.
 The milk is under the same nucleus as the cereal because I want the two sets of particles to interact.
 Using the water pre-set particle type before creating the emitter set the basic liquid simulation values.